everlutionsk/ajaxcom-bundle/README.md

 1. the block which you want to render is enclosed within twig `block`
 2. the twig `block` is enclosed within DOM element with `ID` which has same name as the block

+By default the TWIG does not support hyphens in block names so if you need to use hyphens within your ID's we are automatically convert hyphens to underscores for you.
+Hence you can use hyphens within your ID's with combination of the same name for TWIG block - you just need to replace hyphens with underscores.
+Example: `id='custom-block'` and `{% block custom_block %}` will be automatically matched by AjaxcomBundle.

 #### Example: